-First, we will measure your height and weight.
+First we will measure your height and weight.
 We will attach adhesive electrode pads to your chest, limbs and back to record your heart tracing (electrocardiogram, ECG) during the test.
-Before the exercise phase, we will measure your blood pressure in both a lying and a seated position and do some breathing tests (spirometry) to measure your lung function.
+Before the stress phase, we will measure your blood pressure in both a reclining and a seated position and do some PEF breathing tests for detecting exercise-induced asthma.

-The exercise part of the test is usually done by having you pedal a bicycle under a doctor's supervision until you get tired/fatigued or have symptoms that make us stop the test.
+The stress part of the test is usually done by having you pedal a bicycle under a doctor's supervision until you get tired/fatigued or have symptoms that make us stop the test.
 While you are exercising, we will monitor your heart tracing, measure your blood oxygen level and blood pressure, and make a note of any symptoms you have.
-We will evaluate your breathing by placing a mask on your face that analyses exhaled gases and measures the volume of your breaths.
 The pedalling is continued for an average of ten minutes.